antoniafeistel/BigData/README.md

 - How does the "data" run through the system?
 Which paths are IO-bound/Memory-bound/CPU- bound?
 See Architecture for data flow.

-IO Bound: Reading of incoming transactions by procducer component, Receiving data from Kafka
+IO Bound: Reading of incoming transactions by procducer component, Receiving data from Kafka CPU Bound: ML-Model Training, Detect single Rows
+IO-Bound: Encoding of Data (Read Data from csv files, encode them and store them as parquet files)

 - Which paths are easy/more difficult to scale?
 How is scaling, how are data/requests/queries partitioned?
-What happens when data or queries skew and bias
+What happens when data or queries skew and bias see scalability model for the streaming pipeline.
+Componentes are independent --> can be scaled independly.
+More explicit consumer-client applications or producer-client applications.

 - Is your system real-time capable?
 Are there any setup/bootstrapping etc. costs?
+ YES
+-
 - How would you dimension a real system or setup given realistic data or query sets?

 ### Fault tolerance